arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/prism/README.md

 ```

 ### Polymorphic prisms <a id="PPrism"></a>
-When dealing with polymorphic sum types like `Try<A>` we can also have polymorphic prisms that allow us to polymorphically change the type of the focus of our `PPrism`.
-Following method is also available as `pTrySuccess<A, B>()` in the `arrow.optics` package.
+When dealing with polymorphic sum types like `Try<A>`, we can also have polymorphic prisms that allow us to polymorphically change the type of the focus of our `PPrism`.
+The following method is also available as `pTrySuccess<A, B>()` in the `arrow.optics` package:

 ```kotlin
 fun <A, B> trySuccess(): PPrism<Try<A>, Try<B>, A, B> = PPrism(